-Even if you’re a seasoned pro in the January reset game, committing to a month of the Whole30 diet can be daunting.
+Even if you consider yourself a pretty healthy eater, committing to a month of the Whole30 diet can be daunting.
 (Seriously, no quinoa?!)
 The program says hasta luego to sugar, legumes, dairy, and grains of all kinds.
 Cue the freak-out when you realize peanut butter is also not allowed.

 No matter how beneficial Whole30 may be for your gut and your skin, like any diet or eating plan, if it requires too much effort, you’re probably not going to stick with it.
 After all, a girl’s got workouts to attend and people to see.

 An ultra-nourishing, Whole30-compliant meal in under 30 minutes though?
 That sounds feasible.
 Just take some deep breaths as you prepare to say goodbye to hummus for awhile….

 Originally posted January 5, 2017.
 Updated May 26, 2017.

 Keep reading for 10 super-speedy, Whole30-friendly meals.

 This isn’t your mama’s tuna noodle casserole.
 Cotter Crunch blogger Lindsay Cotter gives the comfort food a major upgrade with canned, safe-catch tuna and zoodles in lieu of pasta, which—bonus— keeps cooking time minimal.